kogcyc/files/sheet/tutorial.md

     "die_width": 0.472
     }

-##Material properties (what the steel does)
+## Material properties (what the material does)

-These exist even if you bent it by hand with a hammer.
+*These exist even if you bent it by hand with a hammer*

-Thickness
+**Thickness**

     thickness = 0.060"

-That’s the actual steel you bought.
-Everything else is scaled from this.
+That’s the actual steel you chose - everything else is scaled from this

-K-factor
+**K-factor**

     k_factor = 0.38

-This is where the neutral axis sits inside the thickness during a bend.
+This is where the neutral axis sits inside the thickness during a bend

     0.0  = inside surface
     0.5  = middle
     1.0  = outside surface

-0.38 means the neutral axis lives slightly toward the inside face.
+0.38 means the neutral axis lives slightly toward the inside face

 That is material behavior: how much it stretches vs compresses